basemhesham/Silicon-Sprint-AUC/docs/MODULE1.md

 ### 1.2 Creating the Verilog Wrapper

-To start the integration, you need to create the interface file that bridges the AES logic with the Wishbone bus.
-This step prepares the "socket" that will hold your encryption engine.
+Follow the steps below to create the interface file that bridges the AES logic with the Wishbone bus.

-#### Step 1: Initialize the Wrapper File
+#### Step 1 — Initialize the Wrapper File

-We will use **gedit**, a simple graphical text editor, to create the wrapper file.
-Running this command will open a window; if the file does not already exist, it will be created as an empty document.
+We use **gedit** (a simple graphical text editor) to create the wrapper file.
+If the file does not already exist, it will be created as an empty document.

 Open your terminal and run: